How to share Google calendar

 Most of us rely on a calendar of some sort to help make sense of our busy lives.
 With virtual and in-person meetings as well as calls or other events, life can get really busy.
 Without a clever way to manage it all, things will ultimately slip through the cracks.

-This is why NotePlan, In Your Face, and BusyCal are so amazing.
+This is why NotePlan, In Your Face, BusyCal, and Calendars are so amazing.
 Each has unique strengths, focusing on specific types of users and how they need to stay organized.
 No matter what you need, one of these apps is sure to keep you on-track and organized.

 per month